Macdonald seamount: Discovery and name

 Macdonald seamount was discovered in 1967, when hydrophones noted earthquake activity in the area.
 The seamount was named in 1970 after Gordon A. Macdonald.
 It is also known as Tamarii, while MacDonald appears to be an incorrect capitalization.

 Geography and geology

 Regional setting

 The Pacific Ocean is characterized by long island chains, which typically extend from the southeast to the northwest in direction of the motion of the Pacific Plate.
 Often, such chains begin in the southeast with volcanoes such as Hawaii that become progressively more eroded northwestward and eventually end as series of atolls.
 This has led to the suggestion that they are formed by deep sources over which the Pacific Plate drifts and eventually carries the volcano away from its magma source.
 These sources are known as "hotspots", and their total number has been estimated to be between 42 and 117.
 Hotspots may also be formed by cracks propagating in the crust, and such hotspots would not necessarily show an age progression.
+In the particular case of the current location of the Macdonald hotspot the activity is likely also tectonically to be related to the South Pacific superswell.